 What Type Of Fish Do I Need To Feed My Turtle?

 You can feed your turtle any fish.
-But I recommend that you give him feeder fishes.
-Feeder fish are inexpensive and have a high fecundity rate.
+But I recommend that you give him feeder fish.
+They are inexpensive and have a high fecundity rate.
 This means that you can breed them in a separate tank and feed them to your turtle.
 Fishes like Oscars, Gar, and Rays are some examples of feeder fish.

-You can include other fish breeds in your turtle’s dining list like bluegills, bass, crappies, guppies, killifish, and platies.
+You can include other fish breeds in your turtle’s dining list like bluegills, bass, crappies, guppies, killifish, and platys.

 What Type Of Fish Should Your Turtle Avoid?

 Fishes like goldfish and wild feeder fish are some breeds of fish that you should avoid giving to your turtle.
 Other fishes like rosy red minnows, carp, gizzard shad, and feathered minnows need to be avoided too.

 Why Feeding Goldfish To Your Turtle Is A Bad Idea?

 Goldfishes are rich in fat content, and a turtle’s diet shouldn’t comprise too much fat.
 If a turtle consumes too much fat, they are likely to have vitamin E deficiency, which causes weaker shell development, weak bones, and low immunity in turtles.
 So, it will be better if goldfish is not on your turtle’s menu.

 Another such fish to avoid is wild feeder fish.

 Why Shouldn’t You Feed Wild Feeder Fish To Your Turtle?